nipoppy/nipoppy/README.md

 ### Periodic runs
 1. Change dir to `nipoppy code`: `cd /home/<user>/projects/<my_project>/code/nipoppy`
-2. Activate your env: `source nipoppy/bin/activate` (if starting with a new terminal)
+2. Activate your env: `source nipoppy/bin/activate` (if not already active)
 3. Run nipoppy: `python nipoppy.py --global_config <> --session_id <> --n_jobs <>`
    - This will run "workflows" listed inside the `global_configs.json`.
 Currently we are supporting "generate_manifest", "dicom_org", "bids_conv" workflows.
    - The "generate_manifest" workflow will update the current list of participants and also generate `bagels` from the RedCap report.
-4. Dashboard: Upload the bagel i.e. `<study_name>/tabular/bagel.csv` file to the (Dashboard)[https://dash.neurobagel.org/] to visualize and query current clinical data.
+4. Dashboard: Upload the bagel i.e. `<study_name>/tabular/bagel.csv` file to the [Dashboard](https://dash.neurobagel.org/) to visualize and query current clinical data.
-5. Run processing pipelines: Currently this is setup to run either a single subject locally or batch jobs on a cluster.
+5. Run processing pipelines (e.g. mriqc, fmriprep, tractoflow): Currently this is setup to run either a single subject locally or batch-jobs on a cluster.
 Support for local batch-jobs would be added soon.

 ### Expected output
 1. `<study_name>/dicom`: Participant-level dirs with symlinks to the dicom files in the raw_dicom dir